usefulalgorithm/usefulalgorithm/README.md

 - _Skinned_, by ML Buch
 - _Muuntautuja_, by Oranssi Pazuzu
 - _HEAL_, by Pavel Milyakov, Lucas Dupuy
+- _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
 - _卵_, by betcover!!
 - _城堡_, by Jolin Tsai
 - _Endlessness_, by Nala Sinephro